Rosnok/JSONGenesis-Redux/README.md

 `Credits to Đuvent for making both the lore of the factions and the two attack maps`

-`Genesux`: In the "Siravax System" they lay in the sub-zero temperature planet called "Siratla", other planets in the system that are comrpised of Siratla Stone and Crystals is Ruxt, While Vantax is a Gas Planet, these three specific planets also have multiple satelites(moons) surrounding them, the star is Siravax and the Genesux are comprised of cold energy and Siratla stone, They are a type of lithiods, these beings and are strong, their weapons and creations are made out of metal material formed from various metals and cold energy.
-Little is understood of there goal, but it seems like nothing is gonna stop them from achieving it.
+`Genesux`: In the Siravax they lay in the sub-zero temperature planet called Siratla.
+There are other planets in the system.
+Ruxt is comprised of Siratla Stone and Crystals, while Vantax is a Gas Planet.
+These three planets also have multiple moons surrounding them, along with their star called Siravax.
+The Genesux are comprised of cold energy and Siratla stone.
+They are a type of lithiods, and are quite strong.
+Their weapons and creations are made out of a metal amalgam material formed from various metals and cold energy.
+Little is understood of their goal, but it seems like nothing will stop them from achieving it.

-`Solran`: These lithiod lifeforms are almost an Opposition of the Genesux since they are extremely hot/molten and have capabilities out of this galaxy, they are found in the "Alphandax System", which is an astronomical question, since this is a Binary System with Alphandax and Betanax, but there are planets orbiting, anyways moving on we have these creatures, they are comprised of molten rock and material they get from under the volcanos and lava oceans of there planet Volceru, they get titanium and multiple igna-rocks and they fuse them together to get a strong material that they use to form their absolute monsters, other satelites/planets in this Binary System include, Furnius and Siten.
+`Solran`: These lithiod lifeforms are almost the opposites of the Genesux since they are extremely hot and have capabilities out of this galaxy.
+They are found in the Alphandax System, a Binary System with two stars called Alphandax and Betanax.
+The Solrans are comprised of molten rock and Volcanite, a material formed under the volcanos and lava oceans of their planet Volceru.
+They get ores and crushed igneous rocks and they fuse them together to get the Volcanite that they use to build their structures.
+Other planets in the Alphandax system include Furnius and Siten.

 `Elecian`: They are found in the "Vanstarius System", they live on a gassy planet with 3/4 satelites, other planets in this system also have satelites, the other planets are, Ravu, Duris.
 Mineus, although Duris and Mineus dont have